Cooperative Matching Funds

-The Cooperative Water Program provides the foundation for the Water Mission Area’s strong and robust water monitoring networks (quantity and quality), including, for example collection of data at more than 75% of the Nation’s 7,700 streamgages.
+The Cooperative Matching Funds Program provides the foundation for the Water Mission Area’s strong and robust water monitoring networks (quantity and quality), including, for example collection of data at more than 75% of the Nation’s 7,700 streamgages.
 Extensive efforts are made to secure continued operation of USGS streamgages; however, some are considered for discontinuation due to funding (see listing of threatened streamgages).

 About 95 percent of the streamgages record and transmit data in real time and thereby address a myriad of issues, including real-time forecasting of rising stream levels and issuing of flood warnings by the National Weather Service to protect lives and property.